-Police: Officer, suspect shot at Baltimore treatment center
+Baltimore shooting: 2 dead, officer and woman wounded at drug treatment center

-BALTIMORE (AP) - Police in Baltimore say an officer has been shot as well as a suspect at a drug treatment center.
+BALTIMORE (AP) — Police in Baltimore said Monday two people were dead, and a police officer and another person were injured following a shooting at a methadone clinic.

-Baltimore police said in a statement Monday that the police officer was taken to a hospital.
-The Baltimore Sun reports multiple people were being carried out on stretchers from the treatment center.

-Police didn’t release the condition of the officer or the suspect.
-No other details were immediately released.
-Baltimore police say they’re planning to hold a news conference.
+Baltimore Police Commissioner Michael Harrison said at a news conference Monday that the police sergeant is in stable condition and has gone into surgery.

+Harrison said the suspect who fired at the sergeant is dead as well as another person who was found inside the clinic.
+A woman who was injured by gunfire inside the clinic is expected to survive.

+Harrison said the shooting was reported shortly after 7 a.m.
+He said the incident was captured on video by body cameras worn by the officers.

+Witnesses told The Baltimore Sun a man had entered the clinic with a gun and demanded methadone.

-George Dowler told the newspaper he was waiting for his daily methadone treatment when he heard gunshots inside a counselor’s office.
+George Dowler, 61, told the newspaper he was waiting for his daily methadone treatment when he heard gunshots inside a counselor’s office.
 Dowler said he saw another patient emerge from the office holding a counselor at gunpoint and demanding that he be led into an area where the drug is kept.

+Another witness, Neil Kavanaugh, told The Sun that several people were brought out on stretchers, including a police officer.
+Kavanaugh, 51, said the officer appeared to be alert and was talking.
+But he said another person appeared to be receiving CPR.

+Pippy Scott, 65, told the newspaper a man with a silver gun walked by her counselor’s office inside the treatment center.
+She said she watched through the office window as the man banged on the door of an office and yelled for methadone.
+Scott said the man then held a gun to the head of an employee.

 Copyright © 2019 The Washington Times, LLC.